Make media connections IRL (In Real Life.)

 We spoke at the inaugural 2018 conference and were impressed by how many Midwest DMOs were there, and how many excellent opportunities there were for networking.

-The 2019 Midwest Travel Network Conference is in Medora, North Dakota.
+The 2019 Midwest Travel Network Conference was in Medora, North Dakota.
+The 2020 conference will be held in St. Cloud, Minnesota.

 The international Trablin influencer conferences seek to connect influencers with brands.